Uncia-SaaS/.github/README.md

 - **Simple Internal Module**: Logical module describing a specific function of the application.
 - **Complex Internal Module**: Logical module with multiple bricks, representing sub-functions.
 - **Simple and Complex External Module**: Similar to internal modules but external to the application.
 They can be:
-  - Generic services consumed by multiple projects.
+  - Generic services consumed by multiple application documents.
-  - Services specific to a project.
+  - Services specific to a application document.
-  - Other internal modules exposed to other projects with particular rules.
+  - Other internal modules exposed to other application documents with particular rules.
 - **Internal and External Bricks**: Components included in complex modules.
 - **User**: Represents an end-user or user group.
 - **Cluster of Network Zones**: Internal or external clusters to apply principles to multiple network zones (less commonly used).